TeamPneumatic/pnc-repressurized/README.md

 This is a port to Minecraft 1.12.2 of MineMaarten's awesome PneumaticCraft mod: https://github.com/MineMaarten/PneumaticCraft.
 It is highly functional at this point, although still likely to be fairly buggy and unstable.

-* Alpha-quality builds are available from https://minecraft.curseforge.com/projects/pneumaticcraft-repressurized
+* Beta-quality builds are available from https://minecraft.curseforge.com/projects/pneumaticcraft-repressurized
+* Development builds are available from http://jenkins.k-4u.nl/job/PneumaticCraft-Repressurized/
 * Maven artifacts are available from https://modmaven.k-4u.nl/me/desht/pneumaticcraft/pneumaticcraft-repressurized/

-To build this mod from source, clone the repository and do:
+To build from source, clone the repository and do:

 ```
 $ ./gradlew setupDecompWorkspace